airbytehq/airbyte/docs/integrations/sources/railz.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account;
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ new source**;
-3. On the source setup page, select **Railz.ai** from the Source type dropdown and enter a name for this connector;
+3. On the source setup page, select **Railz** from the Source type dropdown and enter a name for this connector;
 4. Enter `Client ID (client_id)`;
 5. Enter `Secret key (secret_key)`;
 6. Enter `Start date` (optional);